underscoreio/shapeless-guide/src/pages/nat/random.md

 `H` `1/n`^th^ of the time,
 where `n` is the length of the coproduct.
-This ensures an even probability distribution across the subtypes of the coproduct and ensures we will never call `cnilProduct.get`.
+This ensures an even probability distribution across the subtypes of the coproduct, which means we never call `cnilProduct.get`.
 Here's an updated implementation:

 ```tut:book:silent